DarijaJovanovic/London_Smart_Meters_MSc_Capstone_Project/README.md

 <img src="Images/Heat%20Map%203.png" width = "1600" height = "900">

 When we discuss the customer profiles, we created 2 metrics to describe electricity demand:
-•	Peak demand time: period of high electricity demand (Figure 6-green outline)
+•	Peak demand time: period of high electricity demand.
-•	Critical demand time: period with the highest electricity demand within the peak demand time (Figure 6-red outline).
+•	Critical demand time: period with the highest electricity demand within the peak demand time.
 Furthermore, as there was a total of 17 Acorns across all community groups, we picked one Acorn from each community group and created customer profiles.
 The visualizations used to create the customer profiles are in Appendix C.

 #### 4.2.1 Lavish Lifestyles-Acorn A	####